cyborgEneki/dsa/README.md

-# Data Structures Algorithms - Practice
+# Data Structures and Algorithms Practice

 Drills because I can :)